The Conservation of Wildlife

 Human Well-being and Health

 The conservation of wildlife directly impacts our health and survival.
-When ecosystems are intact, they form natural barriers against the spread of zoonotic diseases—those that jump from animals to humans—by keeping species interactions balanced.
+When ecosystems are intact, they form natural barriers against the spread of zoonotic diseases, those that jump from animals to humans, by maintaining balanced species interactions.

 In contrast, deforestation and habitat destruction bring humans closer to wildlife, creating conditions where diseases like COVID-19 or Ebola can emerge more easily.
 Protecting nature is, therefore, also a strategy for preventing future pandemics.

 Economically, conservation of wildlife brings prosperity.
-Ecotourism has become a multibillion-dollar industry, attracting travelers who want authentic experiences with wildlife.
+Ecotourism has become a multibillion-dollar industry, attracting travellers seeking authentic wildlife experiences.

 Future Generations and Cultural Heritage